 2. Homebound is intended to be a temporary placement and is not an alternative placement for students who are habitually absent or simply refuse to attend school.

 3. If a 504 or special education student qualifies for homebound, a 504 or ARD meeting must be held and the committee must document this placement.

 4. The student’s campus teacher/s will remain the teacher/s of record, will provide lesson plans, materials, student books and tests in a timely manner.
 They will also assign all grades for the homebound student.
 (Clear and effective communication between the teacher/s of record and the homebound teacher/s is vital.)

 5. Courses to be continued during homebound instruction for general education homebound students are determined by the general education homebound committee.
-A Highly Qualified Teacher, under the No Child Left Behind (NCLB) guidelines, must provide instruction for high school students.
+A Highly Qualified Teacher must provide instruction for high school students.